jonthegeek/rapid/tests/testthat/_snaps/components-security_scheme-api_key.md

       as_api_key_security_scheme(list("Jon", "jonthegeek@gmail.com"))
     Condition
       Error:
-      ! `x` must have names "parameter_name", "location", "in", or "name".
+      ! `list("Jon", "jonthegeek@gmail.com")` must have names "parameter_name", "location", "in", or "name".
       * Any other names are ignored.

 # as_api_key_security_scheme() errors informatively for bad classes